bdikbas/cse15l-lab-reports/Lab_Report_2.md

 **Which methods in your code are called?**

-In this screenshot, the handleRequest method is called in order to help print the words on the page with the help of the Server.java we used in the second lab.
+In this screenshot, the handleRequest method is called in order to help print the word "Hello" on the page with the help of the Server.java we used in the second lab.

 **What are the relevant arguments to those methods, and the values of any relevant fields of the class?**